Protection Against Clinic Violence

 Another law provides that any person who willfully and maliciously damages any structure with butyric acid or a similar substance is guilty of a crime punishable by imprisonment and/or by a fine of up to $1000 for damage less than $400, up to $5000 for damage of $400 to $4999, up to $10,000 for damage of $5000 to $49,999, and up to $50,000 for damage of $50,000 or more.
 Cal.
 Penal Code § 594.4 (Enacted 1993; Last Amended 1994).

 Additionally, under the "Reproductive Rights Law Enforcement Act" enacted in 2001, the state attorney general shall collect information relating to anti-reproductive-rights crimes and release the findings on its website, direct local law-enforcement agencies to report to the California Department of Justice information relative to such crimes, submit an annual report to the state legislature, and develop a plan to prevent, apprehend, prosecute, and report anti-reproductive-rights crimes.
 In addition, the Commission on Peace Officer Standards and Training is required to develop a two-hour telecourse on anti-reproductive-rights crimes, to be made available to all California law-enforcement agencies as well as the prepare guidelines establishing standard procedures that may be followed by law-enforcement agencies in the investigation and reporting of cases involving anti-reproductive-rights crimes.
-The law's repeal date has been extended through 2014.
-Cal.
-Penal Code §§ 13775 - 13779 (Enacted 2001; Last Amended 2008).
+The act, scheduled for expiration on Jan.
+1, 2014, was made permanent in 2013.
+To do so, the legislature strict Cal.
+Penal Code §§ 13775 - 13778 (Enacted 2001; Last Amended 2013).